Planning Safe Events

-Only vaccinated travelers are advised to visit level-three areas, among them France, Iceland and Portugal, which have a high risk of Covid-19.
-Countries that fall under level two pose a moderate risk, and the CDC says unvaccinated people who are at increased risk for Covid-19 should not travel to these areas.
+Only vaccinated travelers are advised to visit level-three areas — such as Mexico, Ireland and the United Arab Emirates — which have a high risk of Covid-19.
+Countries at level two pose a moderate risk, and the CDC says unvaccinated people who are at increased risk for Covid-19 should not travel to these areas.
 Regions with low risk of Covid-19 are classified under level one, but the agency still recommends getting fully vaccinated before traveling.
+Travelers should avoid areas where the level of spread is unknown, such as Belarus.

 The latest guidance is expected to help restart the meetings industry.
 Details on what to do before, during and after an event to ensure the highest levels of safety are outlined below.
 Planners can also consult the CDC's Event Readiness Assessment checklist.